 Once established on the new campus, the school began realizing another strategic initiative, the creation of a middle school to complement the elementary program.
 To fulfill its mission of serving gifted students, the Board of Trustees and administration concluded that the ideal configuration of the school was a kindergarten through eighth grade program.
 Consequently, it eliminated the pre-kindergarten program in 2008-2009 and began managing to an ultimate model of two sections per grade level, kindergarten through eighth grade.
 Open Window is the only Northwest Association of Independent Schools (NWAIS) accredited K-8 independent school on the Eastside designed to serve the needs of gifted learners and is acknowledged as one of the country's leaders in the field of Gifted Education.

 Open Window’s middle school division, initially known as Vista Academy, welcomed its first sixth grade class of 11 students in 2007 and graduated its first eighth grade class in 2010.
 By 2011, the middle school had grown to over 100 students and included fifth through eighth grades.
 The success of the middle school necessitated facility expansion including additional classrooms, common areas, and the development of outdoor play areas.
 Construction was completed in September 2011.
 In 2012, the separate name for the middle school was discontinued, and the school changed its colors to cardinal and black with a new logo reinforcing Open Window School's K-8 identity.
 Upon the retirement of Wilder Dominick following the 2011-12 school year, Jeff Stroebel became Head of School.
 Mr. Stroebel had previously served as a teacher, division head, and Head of School at two schools for gifted children in the Midwest.
+Under his leadership, Open Window has grown in enrollment and breadth of program with the development of the school's five core values, which define the school's unique program for gifted learners.
+In November of 2018, Mr. Stroebel announced his intent to retire at the conclusion of the 2019-20 school year.
+The Board of Trustees has appointed Elaine Christensen as his eventual sucessor.
+Ms. Christensen is currently the Middle School Director and Director of Professional Development at Lakeside School in Seattle.

 Guided by a single mission, the school is organized into lower and middle school divisions.
 Lower school consists of kindergarten through fourth grade in homeroom classes with a lead homeroom teacher and full-time associate teacher.
 The middle school is organized by academic disciplines for grades five through eight.
 In addition to core academic programs, students receive art, drama, music, physical education, technology and Spanish language instruction.